Claimant: 37 year old female

 Past work: veterinary technician, bank teller, retail sales clerk, receptionist, fast food cashier

-Hearing info: the claimant applied for benefits in December, 2006 alleging an onset date in June, 2006.
+Hearing info: the claimant applied for benefits in the winter of 2006 alleging an onset date in the summer of 2006.
 The case was called for a hearing before an administrative law judge in April, 2009.
 The judge in our case is a warm, thoughtful person who always prepares himself thoroughly for disability hearings.

 Hearing strategy: in reviewing the file, I felt that this case was a winner.
 Alagille Syndrome is a genetic disorder that causes a paucity (reduced number) of bile ducts in the liver.
 Alagille patients also have smaller than normal artery near the heart, resulting in high blood pressure, spinal bone malformation and kidney issues.